Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version that includes the fix for this vulnerability
+• Update to the latest version of Zoom Client for Windows

 What it does: